RavenLRS/raven/README.md

 ![Raven TX on a Q X7](docs/images/raven_qx7.png?raw=true "Raven TX on a Q X7")

-## Building Raven
+## Compiling Raven

-Raven is built on top of [esp-idf V3.0](https://github.com/espressif/esp-idf), so as a first step to build raven you should install and configure it.
-Make sure to install version 3.0 by running
-`git checkout v3.0` (their instructions will give you the development version, not a stable one).
+Raven is built on top of [esp-idf V3.0](https://github.com/espressif/esp-idf), so as a first step to compile Raven you should install and configure it.
+Make sure to install version 3.0 by running `git checkout v3.0` (their instructions will give you the development version, not a stable one).
 Download the required submodules by running `git submodule init` followed by `git submodule update -r` in the same directory that you have cloned the esp-idf repository.

 Clone the Raven repository by running `git clone --recursive https://github.com/RavenLRS/raven.git`.
 Don't forget the `--recursive` option, since Raven uses submodules.

-From the directory where you've cloned Raven, use `make menuconfig` to configure how you want to build Raven.
-Raven specific options (board, frequencies, TX or RX support, etc...) are found under
-`Components -> Raven LRS`.
-Note that there ESP related options that you might want to adjust (for example, the serial port used to communicate with the board).
+From the directory where you've cloned Raven, run `PORT=<port> TARGET=<target> make erase flash` to flash a new module.
+For updating a board which is already running Raven, omit the `erase` part to avoid wiping your configuration.
+The `erase` is only needed for new boards, since they might come with some pre-flashed app that can interfere with Raven.

+Run `make` without any arguments to print the help, which includes additional instructions about the port naming as well as the valid list of targets.
+Targets use the following naming convention:

+- [board-name]_tx: Raven with support for working as TX only (connected to the radio).
+- [board-name]_rx: Raven with support for working as RX only (connected to the flight controller or the servos/ESCs).
+- [board-name]_txrx: Raven with support for both TX and RX, controlled by an option.
+Note that type of build is mostly used for development and troubleshooting.
+Most of the time you should flash the TX or the RX variants.

-Finally, type `make flash` to flash and reboot the board.
-If you want to see the debug logs, you can use the builtin esp-idf monitor by running `make monitor`.
+If you want to see the debug logs, you can use the builtin esp-idf monitor by running `PORT=<port> TARGET=<target> make monitor`.

 ## Hardware setup